In this article

-- HotDoc will send a Push Notification first.
-If not confirmed or cancelled via this method after two hours, we will send an SMS message as well.
+- HotDoc will send a Push Notification first for an appointment reminder.
+If the patient does not confirm or cancel via this method after two hours, we will send an SMS message as well.

 - To be eligible for push notifications for bookings not made via the HotDoc app, the patient needs to have already attended an appointment booked with HotDoc at your clinic.